- Must visit

 Discover the best of Salou — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Salou trip today.

-A restored 16th-century defensive tower that now hosts temporary art exhibitions and cultural events, making it Salou's main gallery-style cultural venue.
+A restored 16th-century defensive tower that now hosts municipal art exhibitions and cultural shows.
+It is Salou's main gallery-style heritage venue and a worthwhile stop for local history and art.

-A scenic coastal path linking coves, viewpoints, and cliffs.
-It is one of the best walks in Salou and highly popular for sunset views.
+A scenic coastal walking path linking coves, cliffs, and viewpoints around Cap de Salou.
+It is one of the most photographed and socially popular outdoor experiences in town.

-Moderate for Spain: casual dining is affordable, but beachfront restaurants and peak summer stays cost more.
+Moderate for Spain.
+Casual dining is affordable, but beachfront restaurants and summer stays cost more.

-Service is often included.
-Rounding up or leaving 5-10% for good restaurant service is appreciated, not required.
-Small change for cafes and taxis is enough.
+Service is usually included.
+Round up or leave 5-10% for good restaurant service; small change for cafés and taxis is enough.

 Find answers to the most common questions about traveling from Montpellier to Salou by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Salou, this guide helps you travel smarter and with confidence.